jina-ai/jina/docs/fundamentals/executor/containerize-executor.md

 In this case, our Executor has only one requirement besides Jina: `torch`.

-So, in `requirements.txt`, we specify just a single requirement:
+In `requirements.txt`, we specify a single requirement:

 ```requirements.txt
 torch